 The available options give an idea of the level of customization possible with MASH.
 Though the program is user friendly, the list of configuration options are too numerous to explain here in detail.
 The detailed help does that job in detail.
 The beginner can go for the basic configurations while a power user can use the detailed aspects of the program.

 The 5.97MB freeware is easy to use and easy to put together even without an iota of programming knowledge.
 It is supported by Windows XP and the older versions.
 The key requirement is that the Microsoft Speech Recognition Engine be installed for the program to function correctly.
-If you don’t have it, here is a direct download link.

 As an application, it has been around for some time.
 Have you used it to enhance your computing?
 Give us a comment about your experiences.